leo10manyam/README.md/README.md

 ---

-This README file should be placed in a repository named **the same as your GitHub username** (e.g., `thekaranatic`).
+This README file should be placed in a repository named **the same as your GitHub username** (e.g., `leo10manyam`).
 Once added, it will automatically display on your GitHub profile page!

 Let me know if you'd like any adjustments or additional customizations.